devfrankduah/devfrankduah/README.md

 always bringing fresh energy and innovative thinking to the team.
 ---------------------------

-* 🌍  I'm based in Mars
+* 🌍  I'm based in Earth
 * ✉️  You can contact me at [frankduah0@gmail.com](mailto:frankduah0@gmail.com)

 ### Skills